Eptwalabha/erlarg/README.md

 ### custom type

-This lib allows you to define your own type.
-It's especially usefull when you need to perfom some operation on the argument or if you need to do more complexe verification.
+Sometime, you need to perfom some operations on an argument or do more complexe verifications.
+This is what custom type is for.

-Your custom type is a function that takes a list of argument and return the formated / checked value to the parser:
+A custom type is a function that takes a list of arguments and return the formated / checked value to the parser:
 ```
 -spec fun((Args :: args()) -> {ok, Value :: any(), Remaining :: args} | Failure :: any()).
 ```
 - `Args`: The list of arguments not yet consumed by the parser
 - `Value`: The Value you want to return to the parser
 - `Remaining`: The list of arguments your function didn't consumed
+- `Failure`: some explanation on why the function didn't accept the argument

 **Example 1**:
 Let say your script has an option `-f FILE` where `FILE` must be an existing file.
-In this case the type `string` is not enought, so you could make your own function that does this check:
+In this case the type `string` won't be enought.
+You could write your own function to perform this check:
 ```erlang
 existing_file([File | RemainingArgs]) ->
     case filelib:is_regular(File) of